commsor/titanoboa/README.md

     lein uberjar

+in case that your target platform is Java 8 JRE use following profile:

+    lein with-profile java8jre uberjar

 this will generate a big jar file (aka uberjar) in the _target_ directory.

 If you want to use GUI you can clone the titanoboa-gui repository as well: